shrektan/rdocker/README.md

 - [x] Add the rdocker4shiny
 - [x] Add the mssqlserver odbc driver and ensure it works
 - [ ] Add the oracle db driver
+- [ ] Add more latex packages especially those relate to CTEX.

 ## STATUS